microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 Before you get started creating a VM with Microsoft Dev Box, there are a couple troubleshooting callouts I want to mention:

 1. You will need an Azure subscription that is not the ["free trial"](https://azure.microsoft.com/free/) subscription.
-You must upgrade to the [“Pay As You Go”](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/) subscription to use Microsoft Dev Box, but you can use the $200 of free credits that you gained via the "free trial" subscription as initial payment within the “Pay As You Go” plan.
-If you try to create a Dev Box Definition with the "free trial" Azure subscription, you will received a "Quota has been reached" error.
+You must upgrade to the ["Pay As You Go"](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/) subscription to use Microsoft Dev Box, but you can use the $200 of free credits that you gained via the "free trial" subscription as initial payment within the “Pay As You Go” plan.
+If you try to create a Dev Box Definition with the "free trial" Azure subscription, you will receive a "Quota has been reached" error.
 1. You will also need a work or school MSA (Microsoft Account).
 Personal or guest MSA’s cannot be used with the Dev Box portal at this time.
 1. Your machine will need to be managed with [Microsoft Intune](https://www.microsoft.com/security/business/Microsoft-Intune).